cristianastan2/AOES-CLIM670-NCAR-CESM-Troubleshooting/_episodes/02-history-setup.md

 ### Postprocessing

 The process of going from `history` files to `timeseries` files and to convert 3D atmospheric data from the model coordinate system to selected pressure levels.
-We will learn how to use the CESM Postprocessing Tools which are primarily written in NCAR Command Language (NCL).
-NCL is in the process of being converted to Python, but for now, we can use the preprepared NCL scripts without having to know too much NCL.
+We will learn how to use the CESM Postprocessing Tools which are primarily written in NCAR Command Language (NCL) and PyNGL the Python version of NCL.
+We will use the preprepared NCL scripts without having to know too much NCL.

 ### Diagnostics Packages